robolectric/deckard-maven/README.md

 	brew install maven
 	```

-5. Run the setup script to install dependencies into Maven:
+5. Download Deckard from GitHub:
     ```bash
-    ./setup.sh
+    wget https://github.com/robolectric/deckard/archive/master.zip
+    unzip master.zip
+    mv deckard-maven-master my-new-project
     ```

-6. Download Deckard from GitHub:
+6. Run the setup script to install dependencies into Maven:
     ```bash
-    wget https://github.com/robolectric/deckard/archive/master.zip
-    unzip master.zip
-    mv deckard-master my-new-project
+    my-new-project/setup.sh
     ```

 7. In the project directory you should be able to run the tests: